eedstrom/pronation/README.md

 Please see `additional_copyrights.md` for information about other files' copyrights.

 This work is licensed under the GNU General Public License (GPL) version 3 or later.
-See `COPYING` for more information.
+See `COPYING.md` for more information.